Flexcom: Beam element

-Flexcom uses a specialised finite element formulation, incorporating a hybrid Euler–Bernoulli beam-column element with fully coupled axial, bending and torque forces, well suited to the modelling of slender offshore structures such as mooring lines.
-Up to 10 integration points are used within each finite element to ensure a precise distribution of applied forces.
+Flexcom uses a specialised finite element formulation, incorporating a hybrid Euler–Bernoulli beam-column element with fully coupled axial, bending and torque forces, well suited to the modelling of slender offshore structures such as risers, mooring lines, pipes, cables etc. Up to 10 integration points are used within each finite element to ensure a precise distribution of applied forces.
 Third order shape functions are used to predict solution variable (e.g. moment, curvature) variations within each element.
 Flexcom uses a consistent mass formulation which integrates the mass along the length of each finite element, consistent with the fundamental principles of the finite element method, stiffness matrix assembly and shape functions.
 This results in a fully populated mass matrix with off-diagonal terms that include coupling terms between different degrees of freedom and different nodes, and represents a complete numerical definition of the structural mass in reality.
 A consistent mass definition is important for implicit time domain solvers which simulate dynamic structures, and is particularly important in accurately capturing rotational inertia effects.